mtttech/tasha/README.md

 # Clone the repository.
 git clone https://github.com/mtttech/Tasha.git

-# Install the project environment.
+# Change into the cloned repo.
 cd Tasha

-poetry install
+# Create (if necessary) and activate your virtual environment and install the requirements (if necessary).
 ```

 #### Usage

-To begin, run the program by typing the following command ```poetry run tasha```.
+Run tasha by running the following command ```python tasha.py```.

 From there, you must more or less run the following commands in the order they are listed.
 Details about each command are further laid out below.